 Iris recognition is an automated method of biometric identification that uses mathematical pattern-recognition techniques on video images of the irides of an individual’s eyes, whose complex random patterns are unique and can be seen from some distance.
 Find iris recognition solutions here.

 Governments and private industry are turning to mobile biometrics to speed up processing of people and goods in law enforcement, military, public transportation, border control, healthcare and commercial shipping.
 Find mobile biometric solutions here.

-Biometric fingerprint authentication technology is making its way into the retail industry as a quick way to manage and handle employee and Point-of-Sale (POS) requirements.
+Biometric authentication technology is making its way into the retail industry as a quick way to manage and handle employee and Point-of-Sale (POS) requirements.
 For retailers this means an easy way to bring the security of biometrics into their operations with out needing to invest in separate technologies.
-Find point of sale authentication solutions here.
+Find biometrics-based payment solutions here.